SebastianDominguezC/rusty-shazam/README.md

 Some songs could not be propperly analyzed, resulting in around only 7_000 songs in the fingerprint database.

+## Example

+You can try out this app by seeing the Get Started section!

+You can also see the video of the app working [here](./archive/showcase.mp4)

 ## Future Improvements

 ### Server Side